ajusa/VNDS-LOVE/README.md

 ## Supported Platforms
 Windows, Mac, Linux, and the Nintendo Switch are all fully supported.
-Nintendo 3DS is mostly functional.
-Other platforms are a work in progress.
+Nintendo 3DS is mostly functional (converting novels for the 3DS is a hassle, so no instructions are provided) Other platforms are a work in progress.

 # Installation Instructions